seanpatrickmcdonald/cs480McDonald/PA7/README.md

 ```

 # Input
+There are 2 main views, Scaled and Detailed.
+Scaled is a view of the System from above, where Detailed is a close up of each planet.

+Scaled View is useful for viewing differences in Orbit Radiuses and Speeds.
+Detailed View is useful for viewing Textures, Scales, and Rotation Speeds.
+The Camera is set a fixed (x, 0, z) away from the planet,
+and thus, rotations and scales will be accurate.

-## Modes
+## Global Inputs
-Use the ` - grave key - to toggle between Scaled and Detailed views.
+Tab         = Toggle between Scaled and Detailed views.

-## Scaled View
+Letter O    = Toggle Orbit Path Rendering

-Number Keys = change speed proportionally, e.g. 1 = 1x, 2 = 2x, 3 = 3x, etc.
+Number Keys = Change speed proportionally, e.g. 1 = 1x, 2 = 2x, 3 = 3x, etc.
-Space       = pause all motion.
+Space       = Pause all motion.
 Note: While paused no other actions are processed.
 (Can only unpause)

+## Scaled View
+The Scaled View has two modes: System and Inner Planets.
+Up   = Change to System View
+Down = Change to Inner Planets View

 ## Detailed View
 ### Detailed View is a center on the target planet, with fixed translational offset.
 So, rotations will be equal to their actual values.

-Number Keys = change speed proportionally, e.g. 1 = 1x, 2 = 2x, 3 = 3x, etc.
-Space       = pause all motion.
-Note: While paused no other actions are processed.
-(Can only unpause)
-Left/Right Arrow = change target planet, e.g. Right moves from Sun->Mercury->Venus, Left moves from Mercury->Sun->Pluto
+Left/Right Arrow = Change target planet, e.g. Right moves from Sun->Mercury->Venus, Left moves from Mercury->Sun->Pluto